 Student groups travel to the Canadian north shore of Lake Superior to begin their sea kayak expedition from the Lake Superior National Marine Conservation Area.
 Students learn the art of paddling a sea kayak in varied weather, landing the craft in a variety of conditions and navigating and rescue techniques.
 Instructors share the secrets of handling and balancing the boat safely, regardless of the elements.
 Students develop paddling skills and bond as a group while traveling and camping along the rugged, rocky Superior shoreline.

-The Superior Hiking Trail follows the northern shore of the lake from Duluth, Minnesota to Canada, covering almost 300 miles along the low-lying Sawtooth Mountain range.
+On the southern edge of the massive Canadian Shield, a granite rock formation that runs from Minnesota to Hudson Bay and the Northwest Territories, sits the largest freshwater lake in the world: Lake Superior.
+The Superior Hiking Trail follows the northern shore of Lake Superior from Duluth, Minnesota to Canada, covering almost 300 miles along the low-lying Sawtooth Mountain range.
 Students spend four to six days hiking on the trail.
 Well-marked trails, designated campsites and challenging terrain make the Superior Hiking Trail a great introductory backpacking experience.

 During a climbing day, students learn about general rock climbing equipment, safety and etiquette.
 Students have many opportunities to climb, belay and rappel while learning and employing safety systems that are compliant with national standards.
 The rock climbing sites provide a number of different route options including cracks, sheer faces and chimneys.
 Regardless of a student’s rock climbing background, they are sure to find a route that will engage them and encourage the expansion of their comfort zone.